acl-robot/workshop/_sources/contributing.rst.txt

    - For example, if the page is related to Docker, place it under the `docker/` directory.

-2. Update the `index.rst` file to include a reference to your new page.
+2. Update the `index.rst` file under workshop directory to include a reference to your new page.

    - Add the relative path to your `.rst` file under the appropriate section.